-While I’ve mentioned the downside of moving away from family, there’s also the upsides to expect.
-Exciting adventures with your kids in a new town, making new friends and experiencing happiness because you’ve finally made a move you’ve always wanted to make.
+While I’ve mentioned the downside of moving away from family, there are also upsides to expect.
+Exciting adventures with your kids in a new town, making new friends, and experiencing happiness because you’ve finally made a move you’ve always wanted to make.

 Let’s talk about both the downsides and upsides.
 When you’re finished reading these, you’ll find a list of actions to take to help you cope with moving away.